 If it’s on a website such as Giphy, you can copy the link through the prompt.
-Such websites also offer different options for copying the link such as HTML, a shortened version of GIF, and creating the short URL.
+Such websites also offer different options for copying the link, such as HTML, a shortened version of GIF, and creating a short URL.

 If it’s not on the GIF website, but you have found it on some other site, then you need to right-click and then click on the copy image address.

 Well, the next step is after you have coined the image address of your GIF, now you need to proceed with the email account.

 On the way here, make sure you are not copying something else, such as the email address of your recipient, because if you do, you will end up losing the address and will have to do it again.